upuuuuuu/PerfSeer/README.md

 ## Overview
 PerfSeer enables efficient and accurate prediction of various performance metrics for DL models during both training and inference.

-We open sourced the performance metrics dataset used by SeerPerf.
+We open-sourced the performance metrics dataset used by SeerPerf.
 This dataset spans various styles of network architectures, including GoogLeNet, VGG, ResNe(X)t, MobileNet, and DenseNet, covering a wide range of floating point operations (FLOPs) from 49M to 22T.
 Additionally, we collect the execution time, GPU memory usage, and GPU Streaming Multiprocessor (SM) utilization for these model configurations during both the training and inference phases on the Nvidia GeForce RTX 3090.

 ## Dataset Profile

-We construct a dataset containing 53k+ model configurations (Section [Model Configurations](#general-model)) with their various performance metrics (Section [Performance Metrics Collection](#metrics-collection)) to train and evaluate the prediction models of PerfSeer.
+We construct a dataset containing 53k+ model configurations with their various performance metrics to train and evaluate the prediction models of PerfSeer.

 ### Model Configurations
 The CNNs are classic, widely used, and exhibit diverse architectural styles.
 Therefore, we demonstrate the capability of our predictor by predicting CNN models.
 We improve upon the NAS method (RegNet) to generate models with various architectures and computational complexities.
 The general architecture of models in the performance metrics dataset is depicted in Figure [General Model](#general-model).

 Each model is composed of a stem, body, and head.
 The stem is a convolutional block comprising a convolution layer, a batch normalization layer, and an activation function.
 The convolution operation uses a 3×3 kernel, a stride of 2, and produces an output channel of 32.
 The head consists of a global average pooling layer followed by a fully connected layer.